yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/intune-deviceconfig-defenderthreataction.md

 > **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

-Defender’s default action to take on detected Malware threats.
+Defender's default action to take on detected Malware threats.

 ## Members
 |Member|Value|Description|